digitalcytometry/cytospace/README.md

 - The columns must have a header.
 <img src="https://github.com/digitalcytometry/cytospace/blob/main/images/STcoordfile.png" width="250">

-5. __A file with cell type fraction estimates, obtained from the `R` script `get_cellfracs_seuratv3.R`.__
+5. __A file with cell type fraction estimates:__
 - A table consisting of 2 rows, where the first row is the cell type labels, and the second row is the cell fractions of each cell type represented as proportions between 0 and 1.
 The first column is the row names.
+- The cell type fractions should sum to one.
-- For further details on running `get_cellfracs_seuratv3.R`, see section "__Preprocessing__" below.
+- Cell type fractions can be generated via any method for fractional abundance estimation.
+We provide one such implementation using Spatial Seurat in `get_cellfracs_seuratv3.R`.
+For further details, see section "__Preprocessing__" below.
 <img src="https://github.com/digitalcytometry/cytospace/blob/main/images/cell_type_fractions_file.png" width="800">